TeacherEvaHung/casino-games/frontend/README.md

-# WeBet360 Frontend
+# ShinyBet Frontend

-User-facing web application for the WeBet360 sports betting platform, built with React and TypeScript.
+User-facing web application for the ShinyBet sports betting platform, built with React and TypeScript.

 ## 📋 Prerequisites